Abdelbaset al-Megrahi: Calls for and comments on a return to custody

-The United States urged the National Transitional Council (NTC) to review the case, with a view towards deporting Megrahi if he did not die in the meantime.
+Following the fall of the Gaddafi regime, the United States urged the Libyan National Transitional Council (NTC) to review the case, with a view towards deporting Megrahi if he did not die in the meantime.
 The Scottish government rejected the calls, saying that only it could make such a request, and that it would not do so, as Megrahi had abided by the conditions of his release.
 NTC leaders initially said that they would not deport Megrahi or any other Libyan, but also admitted that only the future elected government of Libya could deal with such issues.

 Following the fall of Tripoli when forces of the NTC had largely taken control of Libya, there were calls for al-Megrahi to be extradited to the United States.
 These calls were dismissed by the Scottish government and the NTC in Libya until such time as a decision can be made by the new elected government.

 The United States government has said that it has asked the new Libyan government to re-examine the Megrahi case.

 On 30 August 2011, the Scottish First Minister Alex Salmond said, "The latest pictures broadcast of Mr al-Megrahi clearly demonstrate that he is an extremely sick man, dying of terminal prostate cancer.
 Hopefully, this will end the ridiculous conspiracy theories that seek to claim anything else."
 He also said that the issue was under Scottish jurisdiction and that what American lawyers and senators had to say "was neither here nor there".
 In October 2011, Al-Megrahi gave an interview from his bed in which he claimed that he had only days, weeks or months to live.

 After the killing of Muammar Gaddafi on 20 October 2011, the United States Secretary of State Hillary Clinton called for al-Megrahi to be returned to prison in Scotland, describing the release of al-Megrahi as a miscarriage of justice.
 Additionally Clinton stated that having already raised the question of al-Megrahi's return to a Scottish prison with the leadership of the NTC, she would raise the matter again once a Libyan government had been formed.
 Clinton also indicated that, while preferring imprisonment in Scotland, she supported imprisonment outside Scotland over al-Megrahi remaining out of jail.
 In early November, the U.S. State Department indicated that it was preparing to make a "formal approach" to the NTC, requesting al-Megrahi's extradition to the United States.